hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 We also will implement a first base example.

 Aggregations are available on both types of map interfaces, `com.hazelcast.core.IMap` and `com.hazelcast.core.MultiMap`, using the `aggregate` methods.
-Two possible overloads of that method are available to support customized resource management of the underlying MapReduce framework by supplying a custom configured `com.hazelcast.mapreduce.JobTracker` instance.
+Two overloaded methods are available to customize resource management of the underlying MapReduce framework by supplying a custom configured `com.hazelcast.mapreduce.JobTracker` instance.
 To find out how to configure the MapReduce framework please see [JobTracker Configuration](#jobtracker-configuration) section.
 We will later see another way to configure the automatically used MapReduce framework if no special `JobTracker` is supplied.

-To make Aggregations most convenient to use and future proof, the API is already heavily optimized for Java 8 and future version but still fully compatible to any Java version Hazelcast supports (Java 6 and Java 7).
+To make Aggregations more convenient to use and future proof, the API is already heavily optimized for Java 8 and future version but still fully compatible to any Java version Hazelcast supports (Java 6 and Java 7).
 The biggest difference is how you have to work with the Java generics; on Java 6 and 7 the generics resolving process is not as strong as on Java 8 and upcoming Java versions.
 In addition, the whole Aggregations API has full Java 8 Project Lambda (or Closure,